Barnsley Early Start and Family Services

 Can I be a childminder if I don’t have children of my own or they're grown up and have left home?

-Yes, part of the training to become a childminder will help you to understand child development and prepare you to support children to learn and how to keep them safe.
+Yes, part of the training to become a childminder will help you to understand child development.
+It will also prepare you to support children to learn and show how to keep them safe.

 Do I have to have a level 3 qualification in childcare to become a childminder?

 No formal qualifications are needed to become a childminder.
-You'll be required at your Ofsted registration visit to show that you can follow both the safeguarding and welfare requirements and the learning and development requirements of the Early Years Foundation Stage Framework (EYFS).
+You'll need to show that you can follow the safeguarding and welfare requirements and the learning and development requirements of the Early Years Foundation Stage Framework (EYFS).
+These will be checked at your Ofsted registration visit.

 What's the difference between a childminder and a nanny?